visforvali/eng201-oer/_others/faqs.md

 - In a full class setting, I'm unable to send frequent, tailored reminders for work already outlined in the materials.
 Any reminders I am able to send will be posted to both #🙋classroom and [Classes\Announcements](https://classes.pace.edu/){:target="_blank"}, so make sure you've set up Classes to forward announcements to your email if email is your communication preference.
 - Content notes will be provided if/when relevant.
 - Disciplinary language is unavoidable in a class like this, but in weekly modules, I use both plain language and attempt to introduce and explain necessary conceptual terms in plain language.

+# How will my Discord alias be verified and linked with my real identity?

+I've already identified all of you based on either your Discord account names and/or by contacting you individually.
+I record this information in a document outside of my class roster.
+My class roster consists of your aliases only.
+Your low-stakes writing assignments in #🙋classroom, #team, and any other contributions on Discord are already associated with your Discord alias; I associate them similarly in my class roster.
+At the end of the semester, I cross-check your alias with your real identity and associate your scores and final course grades with your real identity.

 # How do you respond to #🙋classroom Q&A posts throughout the week?